sparkartgroup/quality-docs/README.md

 ### Another issue is being incorrectly flagged

-  Try using [the methods provided to change the default rules](#changing-default-rules) to suit your preferences.
-If custom rules don't resolve the problem, [file an issue](https://github.com/SparkartGroupInc/quality-docs/issues) including the text of the markdown file you're checking and the error you're seeing in the output.
+  Try using [the methods provided to change the default config](#changing-default-config) to suit your preferences.
+If custom config doesn't resolve the problem, [file an issue](https://github.com/SparkartGroupInc/quality-docs/issues) including the text of the markdown file you're checking and the error you're seeing in the output.

 ## Contribute